Case Details

 What Were the Facts of This Case?

-Between 2019 and 2021, Europ Assistance increased its investment in ONB through a series of cash injections in the form of equity and loans.
-A key transaction was a loan of S$4,800,000 extended under an optionally convertible loan agreement dated 27 July 2021 (“OCLA”).
-Under the OCLA, Europ Assistance had an option to convert the loan principal into ordinary shares.
-The OCLA provided that the loan principal plus interest (collectively, the “Debt”) was to be repaid in a single tranche on 30 January 2023.
-After the Debt became due, Europ Assistance issued formal notice on 2 February 2023 requesting immediate repayment.
-ONB had not repaid the Debt as at the date of the hearing.
+Between 2019 and 2021, the plaintiff made a series of cash injections into the defendant in the form of equity and loans, including a loan of $4.8 million pursuant to an optionally convertible loan agreement (OCLA) dated 27 July 2021.
+Under the OCLA, the loan principal plus interest (the "Debt") was due to be repaid in a single tranche on 30 January 2023.
+When the Debt was not repaid by the due date, the plaintiff applied to the court to wind up the defendant under sections 125(1)(e) and 125(2)(c) of the Insolvency, Restructuring and Dissolution Act 2018.

 What Were the Key Legal Issues?